cincuranet/blog/_posts/2014-07-03-233466-deleting-entity-in-entity-framework-only-by-key-without-fetching-it.md

 <!-- excerpt -->

 But first thing first.
 When you want to delete entity, you have to have the instance of it and then you can the [`Remove`][1] method on [`DbSet`][2].
 If you don't have the instance, fetching it seems to be waste of resource given you want to delete it immediately, right?
-Truth is Entity Framework needs only the key(s) to delete the entity, nothing more (and possibly fields used for concurrency check - I'll ignore there in following lines).
+Truth is Entity Framework needs only the key(s) to delete the entity, nothing more (and possibly fields used for concurrency check - I'll ignore these in following lines).

 So what you can, in fact, do is trick Entity Framework thinking it has the instance but providing only the stub.
 Here's the example.